-A resolution calling for the establishment of a community forestry group among the affected communities has been submitted to the provincial office in Pursat.
-The resolution was formulated with the help of STAR Kampuchea and the Civil Society Advocacy Coordination Alliance (CACA), and the commune council.
+A resolution calling for the establishment of a Community Forestry group among the affected communities has been submitted to the Provincial Office in Pursat.
+The resolution was formulated with the help of STAR Kampuchea and the Civil Society Advocacy Coordination Alliance (CACA), and the Commune Council.

 This case highlights four important aspects.
 Firstly, companies make decisions without consulting the affected communities, and often despite opposition from the latter.
 Secondly, companies make only token efforts to resolve a conflict (including public dissemination of relevant information).
 Thirdly, government officials, at all levels, tend to ignore even the most obvious violations committed by private companies.
-12 Fourthly, affected people and villagers need the help of NGOs to develop their advocacy skills, to utilize non-violent resolution mechanisms, and to increase their awareness of their rights.
+Fourthly, affected people and villagers need the help of NGOs to develop their advocacy skills, to utilize nonviolent resolution mechanisms, and to be made aware of their rights.